talwrii/curlfire/README.md

  # Copyright
 This code is distributed under [an MIT license](LICENSE).
 It contains code adapted from a code snippet in the aforementioned Stack Exchange answer which is also distributed under [an MIT license](SNIPPET-LICENSE) as [stipulated by the Stack Exchange terms and conditions](https://meta.stackexchange.com/questions/272956/a-new-code-license-the-mit-this-time-with-attribution-required).

+# About me
+I am [@readwithai](https://x.com/readwithai).
+I make tools for [productivity](https://readwithai.substack.com/p/obsidian-plugin-repl) and agency particularly related to deep reading and using [Obsidian](https://readwithai.substack.com/p/what-exactly-is-obsidian).
+If this sounds interesting you can follow me on [X](https://x.com/readwithai) or [substack](https://readwithai.substack.com).

+If you find *this* piece of software useful you could consider paying me 5 dollars on my [ko-fi](https://ko-fi.com/readwithai).